 Vulcan the Valiant

 Vulcan is a very handsome agouti husky with bright blue eyes.
 He is very energetic and playful!
 He is also an AKC certified Trick Dog.
+He is available for stud service to approved breeders, please message us for details.

 He is part of the "A1d" Maternal Haplogroup.
 "A1d" is a female lineage that can be traced back about 15,000 years to some of the original Central Asian wolves that were domesticated into modern dogs.
 The early females that represent this lineage were likely taken into Eurasia, where they spread rapidly.